Primary Workshops

 How many people can attend each input?

-- CPD: Unlimited, but dependent on the venue capacity.
-Larger sessions will be delivered by multiple Programmes & Delivery Officers.
+• CPD: No fixed limit, dependent on venue capacity.
+Larger sessions may be delivered by multiple Education Officers.

-- ITE Inputs: Unlimited, but dependent on the venue/call platform capacity.
+• ITE Inputs: No fixed limit, dependent on venue or online platform capacity.

 How do I fill out the booking form?